mighty-gerbils/gerbil/doc/reference/dev/debug.md

 ,(v X)          : Start a REPL visiting X (proc/cont/thread)
 ```

+See also the [Interactive Gerbil Shell](/guide/shell.md) page for some
+utilities useful for debugging in the REPL.

 ## Debugging with Exception Stack Traces

 Gerbil goes to a lot of effort to ensure all exceptions have full